-Action Plan for City Schools for FYs 2011-2012
+Action Plan for City Schools for FYs 2013-2014

 Action Steps Estimated Completion Date: 1.
 Recruit seven mentors to match with seven students for the Class of 2016 Completed, 2010 2.
-Establish January as "Mentoring Awareness Month" in the City of Gainesville Completed, 2011 3.
-Create awareness and enthusiasm among City employees for the GEM program through presentations to City staff On-going 4.
-Develop and maintain a list of City employees interested in being a mentor On-going 5.
-Recruit seven mentors to match with seven students for the Class of 2017 December 2011 6.
-Explore fundraising and grant opportunities May 2012 7.
-Launch a literacy program for City youth May 2012
+Recruit seven mentors to match with seven students for the Class of 2017 Completed, 2011 3.
+Recruit three mentors to match with three students for the Class of 2018 December, 2012 4.
+Continue to acknowledge January as "Mentoring Awareness Month" in the City of Gainesville January, 2013 5.
+Host annual youth summit May, 2013 6.
+Create awareness and enthusiasm among City employees for the GEM program through presentations to City staff On-going 7.
+Develop and maintain a list of City employees interested in being a mentor On-going 8.
+Continue to explore fundraising and grant opportunities On-going 9.
+Provide a literacy program for City youth On-going